palmcivet7/compliant-smart-contract/README.md

 ### Automation Fee

 This fee is only charged if the request specifies the use of Automation following the requests fulfillment.
-This value is whatever the minimum balance required to maintain the associated Chainlink Automation Upkeep.
+This value is whatever the minimum balance required to maintain the associated Chainlink Automation Upkeep is.

 ## Testing